puavous/lmad1/BeforeInstanssi2026.md

 - **Create a preliminary soundtrack** using [SoundBox](https://sb.bitsnbites.eu), or have a musical friend do one for you.
 Save often as URL. **Do not** use any recognizable melodies or pieces from any copyrighted songs!
-It is safest to just do your own, completely original soundtrack.
+It is safest to just compose your own, completely original soundtrack.

   **Mentally prepare to let go** of parts and instruments also